pedreviljoen/init-prep-AR/README.md

 # Pre- Reading

 The following material will give you valuable context of the technologies that we will be using on the day.
-Work through this content to ensure that you have the necessary foundations to take the most out of the the day.
+Work through this content to ensure that you have the necessary foundations to take the most out of the day.

 ## ViroReact